Accessing Kubernetes Clusters¶

 Exercise: Using Contexts¶

-Objective: Create a new context called kind-dev
+Objective: Create a new context called kind-dev and switch to it.

 -